 - An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

 - An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

 - An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.

 - An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 Annual Student Enrollment & Graduation Data:

-The student enrollment and graduation statistics for the undergraduate program in Petroleum Engineering program are:
+The student enrollment and graduation statistics for the BS in Petroleum Engineering program are: